Ever since pandemic lockdowns inspired companies to think outside the box, virtual selling has been firmly in the spotlight.

 - Take every virtual selling training opportunity: Virtual selling skills aren’t the same as in-person selling skills.
 Use training and coaching as a chance to learn more about the environment, customer expectations, best practices, and more.

 - Share data-driven sales materials: Different kinds of media can help grab and keep a prospect’s attention.
-Use videos, infographics, product images and any data-driven material you can offer virtually.
+Use videos, infographics, product images, and any data-driven sales collateral you can offer virtually.

 - Create follow-up and nurture strategies: Losing contact in the virtual world is easy.
 Make sure you follow up with prospects to stay top-of-mind — and always leverage nurture strategies to gradually reel them in over time.